In our Ocean Facts for Kids you will learn about the oceans of the world. Did you know that the oceans cover over 71% of the Earth's surface?

 The Pacific Ocean is the biggest ocean of the world and covers more than 30% of the Earth's surface.

-The lowest known point on earth is called Challenger Deep and is located in the Pacific Ocean near Guam in the Philippine Sea and .
-The depth recorded is 10,920m or 35,827 feet.
+The lowest known point on earth is called Challenger Deep.
+It is located in the Pacific Ocean near Guam in the Philippine Sea at the end of the Mariana Trench.
+The depth recorded is 10,920 metres or 35,827 feet.

 The largest coral reef in the world is located off the Australian coast and is called the Great Barrier Reef.